koral--/blog/README.md

 * status : Bitrise status announcements (maintenance schedule, third party service issues)
 * step-update : New Step and Step update news
 * box-update : New Box and Box update news
-* ios-dev : iOS development related news highlights
+* [ios]-dev : iOS development related news highlights
   * the first part of the tag marks the platform, for example an osx related news highlight would be tagged as *osx-dev*.
+* community : anything Bitrise community related, for example new tutorial announcements